 Conclusion

-If you’re looking for low-carb snacks for diabetics, there are many options to choose from.
+If you’re looking for low-carb snacks for diabetics, there are many options.
 Some of our favorites include egg muffins, strawberries, and cucumber rolls.

 Yet, you can also try out beef jerky, avocados, and tuna salads.

-Plus, if you have a sweet tooth, then peanut butter protein balls or chia seed pudding may be for you.
+If you have a sweet tooth, peanut butter protein balls or chia seed pudding may be for you.

-Other than that, be sure to keep an eye on your salt intake.
-Finally, don’t forget to drink plenty of water and snack on a regular schedule.
+Other than that, be sure to monitor your salt intake.
+Finally, remember to drink plenty of water and snack on a regular schedule.

 Sources